Social Studies Education

 What You’ll Learn

-You’ll be introduced to a wide range of areas, including history, economics, political science, geography, anthropology, sociology, and psychology.
+You’ll be introduced to a wide range of areas, including history, economics, political science, geography, anthropology, sociology, and psychology, to prepare for teaching social studies to students in grades five to twelve.
 Explore the concepts of critical teacher preparation and develop classroom skills through a curriculum that combines theoretical and practical approaches to social studies education.

 - Enhance your leadership skills.